My Store

 If you experience frequent sneezing, watery eyes, coughing, or breathing difficulties, inhalant allergies may be the cause.
 The Allergy Profile III (59 Inhalants IgE) test identifies immune reactions to a wide range of airborne allergens, helping uncover triggers that may worsen respiratory issues, seasonal allergies, or chronic sinus problems.

-Why Allergy Profile III Matters?
+Why Allergy Profile III For 59 Inhalants Matters?

 Environmental allergens such as pollen, dust, pet dander, and mould can significantly impact daily life.
 This test measures IgE antibody responses to 59 common inhalants, providing insight into hidden triggers of respiratory and skin symptoms.
 Identifying these sensitivities enables targeted avoidance strategies and supports better allergy management.